Fitting and Interpreting the Multiple Correlated Dyadic Factors Model (M-CDFM)

 The additional arguments that must be added to the named list are:

-- min_num: a vector containing the item number in the sequence of non-destinctively named indicators that corresponds to the first item for each latent variable (e.g., 1, 4, 7, 10, 13, 16 for Satisfaction, Commitment, Intimacy, Trust, Passion, and Love, respectively), and
+- min_num: a vector containing the item number in the sequence of non-distinctively named indicators that corresponds to the first item for each latent variable (e.g., 1, 4, 7, 10, 13, 16 for Satisfaction, Commitment, Intimacy, Trust, Passion, and Love, respectively), and

 - max_num: a vector containing the item number in the sequence of non-distinctively named indicators that corresponds to the last item for each latent variable (e.g., 3, 6, 9, 12, 15, 18 for Satisfaction, Commitment, Intimacy, Trust, Passion, and Love, respectively).